Fall Land Walk

 Sunday Drive with GLC

-Enjoy a scenic, Sunday afternoon drive along the lakeshore and stop at designated locations to get out and explore conservation properties!
-We will end with a picnic at the final destination.
-More details to be unveiled soon!
+Enjoy a scenic and relaxing Sunday afternoon drive along the lakeshore with opportunities to stop at designated locations along the way to get out and explore conservation properties!

 Wisconsin state funding for land conservation could expire soon!